 “The students engage with real-world topics and relate those to our course readings,” said Nina Livesey, instructor for the course.
 “Since it has been religions that shape our worldviews, we touch on an exploration of the major world religions.
 However, students do not necessarily need to be religious to appreciate the course content.
 Indeed, our textbook author, Richard Foltz, uses the term ‘worldviews.’
 Even the non-religious have a worldview, or a philosophy of life.”

-“It is my hope that students come away from this course with greater eco-sensitivity than when they began it,” Nina said.
+“It is my hope that students come away from this course with greater eco-sensitivity than when they began it,” Livesey said.
 “I want students to realize the interconnectivity of life and the ramifications of events and policies that occur in our daily lives.
 I hope too that students will gain a deep appreciation for the topic of eco-justice, one that has been growing for several decades and continues to expand.”

 World Religions and Ecology is one of the courses chosen to pilot Canvas, the new learning management system in which all CLS courses will soon be offered.
 The course provides students the valuable opportunity to test out the new design before all of their courses are transferred into the system—with an interesting course topic, to boot!

-“I am excited by the redesign of this course in Canvas, as I believe that Canvas will provide a more seamless workflow than D2L,” said Nina.
+“I am excited by the redesign of this course in Canvas, as I believe that Canvas will provide a more seamless workflow than D2L,” said Livesey.
 “Canvas can integrate modules more easily than D2L, allowing for more variability of content delivery.”

-Nina was also particularly excited about the use of Canvas’ discussion board, noting that the new discussion board seems friendlier than others CLS has used in the past.
+Livesey was also particularly excited about the use of Canvas’ discussion board, noting that the new discussion board seems friendlier than others CLS has used in the past.

 “We can also employ a bulletin board for students to post links to articles of interest, keeping everyone up-to-date on issues related to ecology,” she said.
 “At the end of the course, the bulletin board can mark who we are as a class.“